 Employees experiencing family and domestic violence are entitled to paid leave (in addition to other existing leave entitlements) for the purposes of doing things to deal with the impact of the family and domestic violence where it is impractical to do so outside the employee's work hours.
 For example, attending medical appointments, legal proceedings, seeking safe housing etc. Up to 10 days paid Family and Domestic Violence Support leave per year is available in accordance with the National Employment Standards.
-In addition to this, and as determined by the individual's situation we offer financial assistance to enable an employee to move into safe housing, seek legal representation or other necessary support, as well as supporting changes of hours of work and work location as needed.
-While there are some variances to this within EA's, all Viva Energy Group employees (regardless of whether they are covered under an EA or not) are covered by the Viva Energy Domestic and Family Violence Support Policy.
-Workplace support-such as access to confidential counselling, flexible work arrangements etc is critical in helping our employees navigate difficult situations while maintaining financial stability and job security.
-A supportive workplace environment, with these support structures in place reduces isolation, encourages victims to seek help, and ensures they feel valued rather than judged.
+In addition to this and determined by the individual's situation we offer financial assistance to enable an employee to move into safe housing, seek legal representation or other necessary support, as well as supporting changes of hours of work and work location as needed.
+While there are some variances to this within Enterprise Agreements (EA)'s, all Viva Energy Group employees (regardless of whether they are covered under an EA or not) are covered by the Viva Energy Domestic and Family Violence Policy.